 \subsection{Proof of Theorem~\ref{thm:linear} -- Complexity of the algorithm}

 Propositions~\ref{lem:path} and~\ref{prop:bernardi++} prove that the output of the algorithm is the \TCP of the input.
-It remains to prove that the algorithm can be implemented in linear time.
+It remains to prove that the algorithm can be implemented in linear time. \smallbreak

-Let $(M_{k})$ be the sequence of maps obtained in the execution of the algorithm, observe that the length of the sequence $(M_k)$ is bounded by $n/2 + 2n/(d-1)$.
-Indeed, for each $k$, $M_{k+1}$ has at least two edges less than $M_{k}$, except in the case where $\td i$ is grafted instead of the other tree in $\Tdn i$ of minimal size.
-The latter case happens at most $2n/(d-1)$ times, since any edge appears at most once in such a subtree.
+Let $(M_{k})$ be the sequence of maps obtained in the execution of the algorithm.
+Observe that the length of the sequence $(M_k)$ is bounded by $n/2 + 2n/(d-1)$; indeed, for each $k$, $M_{k+1}$ has at least two edges less than $M_{k}$, except in the case where $\td i$ is grafted instead of the other tree in $\Tdn i$ of minimal size; the latter case happens at most $2n/(d-1)$ times, since any edge appears at most once in such a subtree. \smallbreak

+The cost of step $k$ of the algorithm is clearly linear respectively to the number of edges of $(M_k)$, since only exploration processes are performed, with a bounded cost per visited edge.
+Unfortunately, this is not precise enough to evaluate correctly the total complexity of the algorithm, and we need to look more carefully at the number of visited edges of each type at each step.
+The cost of step $k$ can be decomposed into three parts:

-The cost of each step of the algorithm can be decomposed into three parts: \begin{itemize} \item the part $c(k)$ associated to the handling of closure edges encountered during the exploration of the lineage path, described in Algorithm~1; \item the part $t(k)$ corresponding to the exploration of the subtree $T_k$, including the computation of the lineage path, obtained by Algorithm~2; \item the part $n(k)$ corresponding to the construction of $M_{k+1}$, including the deletion of $ \BB[e_\ell]{M_k}$ and the grafting of the appropriate $\td i$, described in Section~\ref{sec:smalltrees}. \end{itemize} The number of edges in $T_k$ is the sum of the size of the adequate $\td i$, bounded by $d$, and the size difference between $M_{k+1}$ and $M_k$.
+\begin{itemize} \item the contribution $c(k)$ of the handling of closure edges discovered during the exploration of the lineage path, described in Algorithm~1; \item the contribution $t(k)$ of the exploration of the subtree $T_k$, including the computation of the lineage path, obtained by Algorithm~2; \item the contribution $n(k)$ of the construction of $M_{k+1}$, including the deletion of $ \BB[e_\ell]{M_k}$ and the grafting of the appropriate $\td i$, described in Section~\ref{sec:smalltrees}. \end{itemize}

+The number of edges in $T_k$ is the sum of the size of the adequate $\td i$ -- which is bounded by $d$ -- and of the size difference between $M_{k+1}$ and $M_k$.
 Hence, the sum over $k$ of $t(k)$ is linear in $n$.
-Likewise the sum over $k$ of $n(k)$ is linear in $n$.
+Likewise the sum over $k$ of $n(k)$ is linear in $n$. \smallbreak